 What you see above is why some hair salons are willing to pay higher commissions in order to acquire and retain the better stylists.
 They are relying on the marginal increase in costs of $170.26 per one thousand in sales to get better stylists with clientele.
 Let’s see what happens for the salon when you substitute a 45% commission employee that generates $50,000 in sales with a stylist that generates $83,000 in sales at 60% commission.

 The higher commission puts more money in the bank account!
 Why, because the stylist is bringing $33,000 more in revenue.
 The marginal contribution is $1,728.
 In addition, I’m sure there will be more product sales to boot due to more activity in the salon.
-So the math is straight forward as to why some salons are willing to pay more in commissions.
+The math is straight forward as to why some salons are willing to pay more in commissions.

 There are actually three flaws with the model.
 They are 1) a $33,000 increase in sales is highly improbable, 2) loss of opportunity value and 3) risk reward is not justifiable.
 The following sections explain each of these flaws in detail.

 - $33,000 Increase in Sales – this is huge in terms of sales for a salon.
 Think about this for a moment, you are talking about bringing in a stylist that is generating over 550 more client visits annually (assumes a $60 sale per visit) over the lower volume stylist.
 If your haircut/styling price is lower, that is that many more client visits per year that the stylist must generate.
 At $50 per visit, you are talking about 660 more client visits per year.
 In effect, you are finding a rare gem of a stylist that has that depth of clientele.
 Most of the documentation I’ve seen is that most experienced stylists have about 80% of their scheduled booked with regular clientele.
 The remaining 20% of the open slots are available for walk-ins etc. Furthermore, as stylists age and a greater percentage of their available time is booked with regular customers, they have a tendency to reduce their overall availability.
-In effect, they are taking advantage of their experience and desire to coast in their workload.
+In effect, they are taking advantage of their experience and desire to coast with their workload.

 - Loss of Opportunity Value – when a stylist comes into the shop with her clientele, she takes up a booth and that booth is no longer available for new clients for the salon.
 If your salon is able to keep the booths filled with regular clients and new clients, you are losing out on the opportunity value of paying a 45% commission on the marginal increase in sales.
 The difference in value related to the services rendered by a 45% commission employee over a 60% commission employee is over $11,000 annually.